wp-plugins/video-capture/readme.txt

 == Installation ==

-Activate the plugin through the 'Plugins' menu in WordPress
+Activate the plugin through the 'Plugins' menu in WordPress.

 == Frequently Asked Questions ==